jasonodoom/dregistry_mnt/README.md

 # dregistry_mnt
-A Docker Registery running in a container using volumes.
+A Docker Registry running in a container using volumes.